waldesem/Web-Personal-DB/README.md

 waitress-serve --host 127.0.0.1 --port 5000 wsgi:app  # start the waitress server
 ```

-Admin user on default has name 'admin'.
+Default user for application has name 'superadmin'.
 Default password for all app users is `88888888`
 Change it in first login to application.